cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 ![Consumer Initiated Slashing](./figures/ccv-evidence-overview.png?raw=true)

 - At (evidence) height `Hc2`, the consumer chain receives evidence that a validator `V` misbehaved at (infraction) height `Hc1`.
   As a result, the consumer CCV module sends a `SlashPacket` to the provider chain:
   It makes a request to slash `V`, but it replaces the infraction height `Hc1` with `HtoVSC[Hc1]`, i.e., the ID of the VSC that updated the "misbehaving voting power" or `0` if such a VSC does not exist.
 - The provider CCV module receives at (slashing) height `Hp1` the `SlashPacket` with `vscId = HtoVSC[Hc1]`.
-  As a result, it requests the provider Slashing module to slash `V`, but it set the infraction height to `VSCtoH[vscId]`, i.e.,
+  As a result, it stores the `SlashPacket` in the `pendingSlashPackets` queue, which exists to throttle voting power changes from consumer initiated slashing.
+The queued `SlashPacket` will eventually be dequeued and processed by `EndBlockCIS` in an appropriate EndBlock routine.
+When any `SlashPacket` is handled in `handleSlashPacket`, the ccv module requests the provider Slashing module to slash `V`, but it sets the infraction height to `VSCtoH[vscId]`, i.e.,
   - if `vscId != 0`, the height on the provider chain where the voting power was updated by the VSC with ID `vscId`;
   - otherwise, the height at which the CCV channel to this consumer chain was established.
-  > **Note**: As a consequence of slashing (and potentially jailing) `V`, the Staking module updates accordingly `V`'s voting power.
+  > **Note**: As a consequence of slashing (and jailing/tombstoning) `V`, the Staking module updates accordingly `V`'s voting power.
 This update MUST be visible in the next VSC provided to the consumer chains.

+Note that `SlashPacket` handling is limited over time to mitigate the worst-case scenario of ICS; Malicious consumer binaries that cause many slash packets to be sent to the provider in a short period of time.
+Since voting power changes from slashing are effectively throttled with ICS, non-byzantine validators have extra time to act upon the attack in such a scenario.

 For a more detailed description of Consumer Initiated Slashing, take a look at the [technical specification](./methods.md#consumer-initiated-slashing).

 ### Reward Distribution

 [&uparrow; Back to Outline](#outline)

 In the context of single-chain validation, the *Distribution module*, i.e., a module of the ABCI application, handles the distribution of rewards (i.e., block production rewards and transaction fees) to every validator account based on their total voting power;